Modern History and Politics (BSc Econ)

 - Global Climate Politics

 - Parliamentary Studies

-- Justice and the Politics and International Law
+- Justice and the Politics of International Law

 - Conflict, Security and Development

 - The European Mind in the 20th Century